ItsIronicIInsist/riscvEmu/README.md

 Aiming to have full support for RV64G (IMAFD+csr) + some hardware peripherals

-Single threader so fence and atomic instructions arent proper implementations
+Single threaded so fence and atomic instructions arent proper implementations

 Currently working on:

-RV64-CSR
+RV64-CSR (testing)

+RV64A (testing)

+Implementing privilege levels

 RV64-F (implementing edge stuff)